Best places to visit in Scotland

 Dramatic mountain peaks, rugged coastlines and picture-perfect towns and cities await in a country that's steeped in history.
 From lively Edinburgh and Glasgow to mysterious lochs, here are just some of the Scottish landmarks you need to visit…

 'The Silver City' is well known for its medieval architecture and unique granite structures, and you'll find many of these historic buildings in Old Aberdeen.
-Take a trip back in time through the former burgh and discover ancient sites like St Machar's Cathedral, dating back to the 12th century, King's College and the Old Town House, which now houses the King's Museum, whose collections are among the largest and most culturally significant in Scotland.
+Take a trip back in time through the former burgh and discover ancient sites like St Machar's Cathedral, dating back to the 12th century, King's College and the Old Town House.
+It's home to the King's Museum, whose collections are among the largest and most culturally significant in Scotland.

 As its nickname 'The Flower of Scotland' suggests, Aberdeen is a wonderful place to explore on foot.
 Scotland's third-largest city is home to many luscious green spaces, including one of Europe's largest indoor gardens.
 With a wide variety of exotic plants, the David Welch Winter Gardens in Duthie Park make for the perfect picnic spot.

 There's no shortage of excellent walking routes.
-Take a relaxed stroll along the gorgeous 2-mile stretch of beach and take advantage of the excellent sporting and recreational facilities, including the Beach Leisure Centre and Linx Ice Arena, cafes, restaurants, multiplex cinema and Codona's Amusement Park.
+Take a relaxed stroll along the gorgeous 2-mile stretch of beach and you'll have no shortage of things to do – there's the Linx Ice Arena, cafes, restaurants, multiplex cinema and Codona's Amusement Park to keep you entertained.

 Edinburgh is one of the best city breaks in the UK thanks to its abundance of history, UNESCO heritage and bustling nightlife.
 The mixture of architectural styles is a sight to behold – the medieval Old Town and elegant Georgian New Town sit side by side, and are perfect to explore on foot while popping into trendy bars and restaurants along the way.